 1) Our Ultimate PLAB 1 Audiobook course.
 I have created an intense, focused 9-hour audio course which teaches you all the key clinical areas needed for PLAB 1.
 The chapters are mapped against the GMC PLAB Blueprint to ensure complete coverage.
 Once downloaded to your phone or tablet you can listen as many times as you like, online or offline, with no expiry.
 All key UK guidelines are covered, with all future updates available for free once purchased one.
 Click here for a free 14-minute sample to see if it suits your style of learning.
 “I loved your PLAB 1 audio – really helped me make better use of my time”

-2) Our Flash Revision Cards for PLAB 1.
-150 highly focused teaching cards to use on the move.
+3) Our Flash Revision Cards for PLAB 1.
+150 highly focused clinical teaching cards to use on the move.
 Covers all key UK guidelines as well as investigations and treatments for multiple common exam conditions.
 Posted to your home, worldwide.
 For samples click here.
 “Your flash cards helped me pass PLAB 1 Dr Aman!”

 On a Final Note…